Correlational quantum theory and correlation constraints: Introduction

 Our vision is that besides quantum particles, fields, and bits (dits), \textit{quantum correlations} should also be used as a fundamental concept in constructing quantum theories.
 Here we understand quantum correlation in a both general and specific way -- general because we hope to build correlational theories that break the boundaries among theories based on quantum particles, fields, and bits (dits), and specific because we want to offer a concrete prescription for constructing correlational theories.

-Generally, we understand quantum correlation as anything that is \textit{mediated} and has a \textit{quantifiable strength} in a quantum theory.
-As such quantum correlations transcend the distinction between particles and fields, which both involve mediated quantifiable correlations, and go beyond qudits, which are limited to finite dimensions).
+Generally, we understand quantum correlation as \textit{anything that is mediated and has a quantifiable weight} in a quantum theory.
+At this level, the notion of quantum correlation is intentionally abstract so that it transcends the distinction between particles and fields, which both involve mediated quantifiable correlations, and go beyond qudits, which are limited to finite dimensions.
+In particular theories, the substance (e.g., particles, fields etc.) that mediates the quantum correlations will be specified, and the abstract notion of quantum correlation will be supplemented with more concrete physical connotations.

-Specifically, we offer a prescription to construct correlational quantum theories based on ``correlation diagrams'', which are graphs labelled by correlation types and correlation strengths.
-Upon composition, new diagrams form out of old diagrams, correlations mediate selectively according to type (color) matching, and new strengths are calculated according to old strengths.
+Specifically, we offer a prescription to construct correlational quantum theories based on ``correlation diagrams'', which are graphs labelled by correlation types and correlation weights.
+Upon composition, new diagrams form out of old diagrams, correlations mediate selectively according to type (color) matching, and new weights are calculated according to old weights.
 The essence of this correlational formalism is to keep track of the mediation of correlations in a manifest way through the composition of diagrams.
 Previous works on quantum theory that hold correlations essential include \cite{Rovelli1996RelationalMechanicsb, Mermin1998TheMechanics, *Mermin1998WhatUsb, HardyProbabilityGravity, *hardy2007towards, KempfTheStatistics}.
-Previous works that express quantum theory as a compositional/diagrammatic theory include \cite{Feynman1949Space-TimeElectrodynamics, *tHooft1974Diagrammarb, Coecke2004TheEntanglement, *coecke2014TheEntanglement, *abramsky2009categorical, *coecke2017picturing, oeckl2003general, *oeckl2013positive, *OecklAPhysics, Chiribella2010ProbabilisticPurification, *Chiribella2011InformationalTheory, hardy2011foliable, *Hardy2012TheTheory, *Hardy2013OnPhysics}.
+Previous works that express quantum theory as a compositional/diagrammatic theory include \cite{Feynman1949Space-TimeElectrodynamics, *tHooft1974Diagrammarb, Coecke2004TheEntanglement, *coecke2014TheEntanglement, *abramsky2009categorical, *coecke2017picturing, oeckl2003general, *oeckl2013positive, *Oeckl2019APhysics, Chiribella2010ProbabilisticPurification, *Chiribella2011InformationalTheory, hardy2011foliable, *Hardy2012TheTheory, *Hardy2013OnPhysics}.
 The correlation diagrams proposed here are in particular similar to Hardy's duotensors.

-As we show in the paper, the diagrammatic setup considered here allows the construction of both finite-dimensional informational/operational quantum theories and infinite-dimensional quantum field theories.
+As we show in the paper, the diagrammatic setup considered here allows the construction of both finite-dimensional informational/operational quantum theories and infinite-dimensional relativistic quantum theories.
 It enable us to transport concepts and tools among theories based on quantum particles, field and bits (dits).